 On this page I’m going to attempt to pull together all of the information we have on diet, allergy, intolerances and gastric reflux disease.
-Some infants presenting with signs of gastric reflux may have their symptoms relieved entirely by changing their diet but, the majority will still need medications to control their gastric reflux.
-However, it is my experience that if there is a food allergy present, it is impossible to gain good control of gastric reflux disease with medication alone.
+Some infants presenting with signs of gastric reflux may have their symptoms relieved entirely by changing their diet.
+It is my experience that if there is a food allergy present, it is impossible to gain good control of gastric reflux disease with medication.

 If there is a history of any allergy (including hay fever) in either parent there is an increased risk that their children will have allergies and if both parents have allergies this is further increased to 50-60%.
 Even in a non-allergic family there is a 5-15% risk of allergies.